 In the second and third years our students will be even more fully immersed in the distinctively SOAS program.
 Our students can choose from a wide array of optional courses that draw on the unique research expertise of our staff.
 The emphasis we place on choice, and research-led teaching, will allow our students to pursue a number of distinct specialisms as their degree progresses, but whichever path they choose to focus on the courses they study will all be imbued with that distinctive SOAS dimension, that stresses critical engagement and understanding of the role of law in the world at large.

-Choose a module(s) from List of Year 2 Options below to the value of 30 credits
+Choose modules from the List of Year 2 Guided Option Modules below to the value of 30 credits

-Choose a module(s) from List of Year 3 Options below to the value of 30 credits
+Choose modules from the List of Year 3 Guided Option Modules below to the value of 60 credits

 List of Modules (subject to availability)